shock59/coin-comparison/README.md

 ## Technical details

 Coin Comparison is made up of two parts - a Svelte based frontend as well as an express based server that can be found in the `server` directory.
 You will need to install and run both of these if you want to host Coin Comparison yourself.
+The server will serve all files in the `server/public` directory, so you can put the built Svelte project in there to serve it for convenience if you wish.
+Alternatively you can host the frontend and backend on different servers.

+You will also need to set up a .env file in both the main directory (for the frontend) and the server directory.
+The main .env file should contain a value for `VITE_API_URL` which will be the URL of the API server (e.g. `http://127.0.0.1:3000`).
+The server .env file should contain a value for `SERVER_PORT`, the port the server will run on.